storyfeet/dugi_bialan/util/pimsleur_scripts/fr1.md

 He wants to begin a conversation, so says,

-Excuse me, or "Oh be good to me"
+Excuse me, or "Oh give ear/listening"

--- o buna ei mi
+-- o bena gudei

 The Dugi Bialan speaker is going to repeat this part by part...

--- o buna ei mi
+-- o bena gudei

 how do you say excuse me,